 Without any doubt, Thailand is home to some of the most beautiful beaches in the world.
 But did you know that this country has 1430 islands?

-The most famous ones are: Koh Samui, Phi Phi island and Khao Phing Kan, known as James Bond Island.
+The most famous ones are Koh Samui, Phi Phi Island and Khao Phing Kan, known as James Bond Island.
 Keep in mind that Thailand is also home to some of the most amazing dive sites in the world.

-14. Every day has a unique colour
+14. Every day has a unique colour in Thailand

 In Thai culture, every day of the week has its own colour.
 While the practice of wearing the colour of the day is not as common as it used to be, it can still be seen in some situations.
-However, almost all Thai people are aware of the day of the week they were born on and their corresponding "lucky" colour.
+However, almost all Thai people are aware of the day of the week they were born and their corresponding "lucky" colour.